technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

     arrives** e selecione **When a new email arrives (V3)** na seção **Office 365 Outlook**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image70.png)

-8. Clique em **Sends a prompt to the specified copilot for processing**, na seção corpo/mensagem, insira o prompt, **Run Employee Data flow and use content from Body From.** Substitua " **Body** " e "**From**" como variável de conteúdo dinâmico (opção raio de trovão).
+8. Clique em **Sends a prompt to the specified copilot for processing**, na seção corpo/mensagem, insira o prompt, +++**Run Employee Data flow and use content from Body From.**+++ Substitua "
+    **Body** " e "**From**" como variável de conteúdo dinâmico (opção raio de trovão).

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image71.png)

 9. Clique em **Save** **draft** e **Publish**, feche o Power Automate e volte para a janela do Copilot.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image72.png)

 10. Vá para a seção de visão geral e, no canto superior direito, clique em **Publish** e clique novamente em **Publish** para publicar o Copilot.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image74.png)

 ### Conclusão